2023-09-09 12:55:00

 Nuclear power too slow to deploy?

 For his part, Matt Robinson, Head of Strategic Services at the American consultant PSC, believes that nuclear competitors should deploy significantly more quickly than him, by 2035-2040.
 Indeed, given the urgency of reducing our CO₂ emissions, technologies that can be deployed quickly have a serious advantage, he believes.
 “The speed of deployment of low-carbon technologies is a crucial factor to take into account,” says Matt Robinson.
-According to him, this obligation to move quickly could favor hydrogen power plants, which are quicker to install than new nuclear power plants.
+According to him, this obligation to move quickly might favor hydrogen power plants, which are quicker to install than new nuclear power plants.
 “Turbines, compatible with both gas and hydrogen, are already being deployed on the market,” says Matt Robinson.
 “And it is expected that these turbines will run solely on hydrogen by 2030.”
-However, in the longer term (by 2050), the consultant believes that nuclear power could have a more important role to play.
+However, in the longer term (by 2050), the consultant believes that nuclear power might have a more important role to play.
 In particular to decarbonize the last 20% of electricity production.

-Ugo Salerno, CEO of the Italian engineering company RINA, is more positive about nuclear power.
+Ugo Salerno, CEO of the Italian engineering company RINA, is more positive regarding nuclear power.
 “Nuclear energy will be a cornerstone of our energy mix,” he explains.
 “While alternative technologies are very promising, the role of nuclear energy will remain essential.”
 He specifies, for example, that a gas power plant accompanied by a CO₂ storage device has a greater environmental impact than a nuclear power plant.

 Finally, Damien Ernst, professor at ULiège, thinks that several of the aforementioned technologies are a real threat to nuclear power.
 “We are going to see the development of energy hubs around the world, where electricity production costs will be very low,” he explains.
 “I am thinking of very sunny or very windy places where wind turbines and photovoltaic panels will be able to produce renewable electricity at very low costs.
 With this cheap electricity, it would be possible to produce green hydrogen at a competitive price, according to Damien Ernst.
 According to him, it would also be possible to combine this green hydrogen with carbon captured in the air, to produce relatively inexpensive synthetic methane.